horst3180/Arc-theme/.github/ISSUE_TEMPLATE.md

-**This list was created for avoiding duplicated issues, please read this before posting.
-If yours isn't listed here, delete this and continue.**
+**Please read this before posting, this list was created for avoiding duplicated issues.**

+**If yours isn't listed here, delete this and continue.**

-- The theme doesn't work in [distro] that doesn't have a GTK+ 3 version higher or equal than 3.14.
+- The theme doesn't works in [distro] that have a GTK+ 3 version lower than 3.14 (i.e. Linux Mint 17.x).
-  - Arc does not support version lower than 3.14, sorry.
+  - Arc *only supports versions higher or equal than* 3.14.
-- The theme is broken after a GTK update.
+- The theme is broken after a major GTK+ 3 update (i.e. 3.18 -> 3.20).
-  - Recompile the theme.
+  - Update the package or install from sources.
 - The theme is broken after installing from a repository.
-  - Check if the repository that you're using is specifically for the distribution (and distribution/GTK version) that you're using.
+  - Check if the repository that you're using is *specifically* for the distribution (and distribution/GTK version) that you're using.
+- The theme is broken after installing from sources.
+  - Possibly a bug on GTK+ 3 version checking, use `--with-gnome=<version>` flag with `./autogen.sh`.
+- Theme isn't transparent on GNOME applications without CSD (i.e. Ubuntu's patched Nautilus).
+  - Transparency on GTK+ 3 themes *isn't supported* for non-CSD applications.
+- Theme does not build from AUR in Arch/Manjaro and others.
+  - Ensure you have the `base-devel` group installed.
 - Using XFCE, the notifications looks ugly or are always full.
   - Please check if Arc is the theme selected on the Notifications configuration.
 - GTK 2 theme looks like Windows 95 and LibreOffice/others looks ugly.